 Bridget Christie is about to take her Brexit material on tour.
-We caught the show for our February Cog Night.
+We caught the show for our February Cog Night, at Leicester Square Theatre.
 Michael tells us what he thought (and gets a bit melancholy about the hubris).

 Bridget Christie was the darling of the Edinburgh Fringe in 2016.
 Every review was five-stars, everyone was talking about how she’d scrapped her intended show (Mortal) and rewritten a whole new one after the Brexit vote.

 Because You Demanded It was, according to the critics, edgy, raw, ranty, peppered with releases of frustrated energy.
 It captured the mood of the nation, or at least that of the Guardian-reading Remainer Londoners crammed into the Scottish capital for three weeks.

 In Edinburgh, Christie always plays The Stand, a basement club that estate agents would describe as ‘intimate’.
 I went to the festival but it didn’t occur to me to pre-book and by the time I’d arrived in the city she’d completely sold out (of tickets, not integrity).